 They look innocent enough, but depending on which type you get—chocolate, almond, or good ol' vanilla— this flakey, buttery crescent-shaped treat could cost you anywhere between 260 and 380 calories and half the day's fat.
 Skip it and go for a slimmed-down alternative like a marshmallow bar or a cup of warm oatmeal—more on the oats later!

-You already know that creamer is a no go—the stuff is filled with heart-harming trans fats, after all.
+You already know that creamer is a no go.
 But when it comes to picking between whole, skim or something in between the choice is far less obvious.
 For decades, the USDA and numerous health authorities have told us that animal fat is a dietary demon that should only be eaten in moderation—if at all.
 Recently, however, researchers have begun to wonder if that suggestion should possibly be revised.
-One European Journal of Nutrition review of 16 studies concluded that consuming high-fat dairy products can actually ward off weight gain overtime.
+One European Journal of Nutrition review of 16 studies concluded that consuming high-fat dairy products can actually ward off weight gain over time.
 Despite these findings, though, the USDA—and many nutrition experts—continue to recommend low-fat dairy over full-fat.
 The bottom line: It's still hard to say what's best for a flat belly, so we suggest mixing things up.
 If you reach for 1% or skim today, go for whole milk tomorrow—just scale back on the portion size to keep the overall calories about the same each day.
 You need a bit of fat to absorb some of the nutrients that are on your breakfast plate anyway.
-And speaking of fatty foods that may make you skinny, read up on these 20 Best Full-Fat Foods for Weight Loss.

 One packet of sugar in the raw has five grams of the sweet stuff, and one packet of Domino's refined variety has 4—not too horrible if you keep added sugars to a minimum the rest of the day.
 But let's get real: most of us don't do that.
 The white granular demon is hiding in everything from ketchup to bread, so cutting back wherever you can counts big time in the battle of the bulge.
 And though it might be tempting, don't just switch to the artificial stuff.
 Findings suggest that it may amp up your hunger hormones.
 You're best bet is to skip the sweetener altogether and cut the bitterness of your java with spices like cinnamon, nutmeg, and cocoa powder.